cncf/cartografos/reference/people.md

 * Level 4: Feedback is extended from application metrics through to platform and non-functional requirements with clear mapping of value streams to technological implementation.
 Developers are able to quickly test complex scenarios with many unknowns, cloud and application risks are easily and quickly identified and patched.

-* Level 5: The group has strong ability to recover and maintain throughput tolerating individuals joining and leaving.
+* Level 5: The group has strong ability to recover and maintain throughput, tolerating individuals joining and leaving.
 Business decisions are well informed by rich and accurate data across all teams in the organization allowing adoption of FinOps.

 ## Upskilling Developers

-The maturity of your people will include upskilling the development team.
+We know you already have great people, but they need to be equipped to take on the new challenges inherent to the cloud.

 * Level 1: Your application team will be trained in 12 factor applications, microservice and cloud native patterns.
 You will also require developers who are quite comfortable with cloud native concepts and tooling such as kubectl in order to bootstrap your development team.